Stop! Your Lease Extension in New Quay Could Be FREE

 Increase your lease and increase your New Quay property value

-New Quay property with a lease extension is almost the same value as a freehold
+New Quay property with a lease extension has roughly the same value as a freehold

 Lender Requirement